STORM

 The waves are on the starboard quarter.
 The ship shudders as they hit.
 As each liquid mountain surges past, we pitch into the next trough.

 We're on a research bucket called the Arundel.
 British registered.
 Three thousand tonnes.
-Crammed with meteorologists and steaming north in the Norwegian Sea.
+Crammed with meteorologists and steaming north.

 A ship on a weather survey.
 Innocent enough.